truenas/documentation/content/SCALE/SCALETutorials/Apps/Docker.md

 ### Defining Port Forwarding List
 Choose the protocol and enter port numbers for both the container and node.
-Multiple port forwards can be defined.
+You can define multiple port forwards.
+{{< hint info >}}
-The node port number must be over *9000*.
+The node port number must be over **9000**.
 Make sure no other containers or system services are using the same port number.
+{{< /hint >}}

 ### Defining Host Path Volumes
-Scale storage locations can be mounted inside the container.
+You can mount SCALE storage locations inside the container.
-To mount Scale storage, define the path to the system storage and the container internal path for the system storage location to appear.
+To mount SCALE storage, define the path to the system storage and the container internal path for the system storage location to appear.
-You can also mount the storage as read-only to prevent the container from being used to change any stored data.
+You can also mount the storage as read-only to prevent using the container to change any stored data.
 For more details, see the [Kubernetes hostPath documentation](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).

 ### Defining Other Volumes
 Users can create additional Persistent Volumes (PVs) for storage within the container.
-PVs consume space from the pool chosen for Application management.
+PVs consume space from the pool chosen for application management.
 You need to name each new dataset and define a path where that dataset appears inside the container.

-To view created container datasets, go to **Storage** and expand the pool used for applications.
+To view created container datasets, go to **Datasets** and expand the dataset tree for the pool you use for applications.
-Expand **/ix-applications/releases/<ContainerName>/volumes/ix-volumes/**.

 ### Setting Up Persistent Volume Access

-Users developing applications should be mindful that if an application uses Persistent Volume Claims (PVC), those datasets won't be mounted on the host, and therefore are not accessible within a file browser.
-This is upstream zfs-localpv behavior which is being used for managing PVC(s)
+Users developing applications should be mindful that if an application uses Persistent Volume Claims (PVC), those datasets are not mounted on the host, and therefore are not accessible within a file browser.
+This is upstream zfs-localpv behavior used for managing PVC(s)

 If you want to consume or have file browser access to data that is present on the host, set up your custom application to use host path volumes.